An immersive and interactive sustainable art & fashion pop-up exhibition called

 During the month, the exhibition also carries different eco-brands to support designer’s eco-effort.

-On Friday and Saturdays, fashion design students from Parson will share alterations suggestions with participants, as to breathe new life into your old clothes.
+On Friday and Saturdays, fashion design students from Parson will share upcycle alteration tips, teaching participants how to breathe new life into old clothes.

 To learn more about this developing sustainable fashion pop-up exhibition in NYC, visit Updown.NYC.

 - “Infinity Dots’ by pop artist Yayoi Kasuma returns – Read More

 - Multi-Media artist Sandra Muss debuts at the ‘Salone di Donatello’ in Italy – Read More